 Our lab firewall will automatically issue a temporary ban on your account as part of a defensive mechanism we have put in place if a user initiates multiple concurrent connections to the lab over a short period of time.
 This temporary ban will expire after 10 minutes.
 Please ensure that you are not logging in from multiple locations and when you disconnect from the VPN, ensure that you use the ctrl-c keyboard combination to kill the connection as simply closing the terminal may just background the connection.
 Please be aware that attempting to connect to the lab while the ban is in effect will reset the ban timer so you must allow for 10 minutes to pass before attempting a new connection.

 Some of the machines in the labs will contain clean up scripts.
-These are used in client-side attack vectors in particular in order to help ensure that the exploit/machine remains available for use by other students.
+These are used in client-side attack vectors in particular in order to help ensure that the exploit/machine remains available for use by other learners.

 The IP addresses of the systems in the lab are not in any specific sequence.
 You should not start at 10.11.1.1 and work your way through the targets in numerical order.
 One of the most important skills you will need to learn as a penetration tester is to scan a number of machines and try to find the lowest hanging fruit.
 You may not be able to fully compromise a particular network without first moving into another.

 Gaining access to some machines in the labs will first require you to gain access and/or information from other machines in the labs.
 Details or acknowledgement of a machine which requires a dependency will not be given out by any of the course administrators.
-Determining if a machine has a dependency is an important part of the information gathering process and needs to be discovered by each student individually.
+Determining if a machine has a dependency is an important part of the information gathering process and needs to be discovered by each learner individually.

 A number of machines in the labs will have their firewall enabled and may not respond to ICMP packets.
 If an IP address does not respond to ICMP packets, this does not indicate that the target is down or does not exist.